Choosing a Nonprofit Name: Seven Common Mistakes and How to Get it Right

 When choosing a name for your nonprofit, it’s important to consider trademark issues.
 You don’t want to choose a name that’s already trademarked by another organization, as this can lead to legal issues down the line.
 You can conduct a trademark search online to see if your desired name is already taken, but ultimately, you’ll want to work with a trademark attorney or similar qualified professional before making any final decisions.
 Your consultant or firm should be able to make recommendations here.

-It’s also important to consider the availability of the URL and social media handles.
+You should also check whether the URL and social media handles are available.
 You want to choose a name that’s easy to find online and that can be used consistently across different platforms.
 Conduct a search to see if your desired URL and social media handles are available before finalizing your nonprofit’s name.

 8. Think About the Long-term Potential of Your Nonprofit Name